The Complete Guide To Visiting Loch Ness: More Than Just A Monster

 Around 8,000 animals, a couple thousand bags of grain, 12 feather beds, pots, pans, boats and even the doors and iron locks.
 It was an almighty show of force and disrespect and after the Great Raid, Urquhart was never really the same.
 By the 18th century, the castle had been destroyed so it couldn’t be used by rebels.

 The locals swooped in to carry off any lead or well cut stone for their own homes, leaving the castle much as we see it.
 It’s still incredibly impressive and rightfully seen as one of the top things to do in Loch Ness.
-These atmospheric ruins are managed by Historic Scotland and open all year round.
+This boat trip includes a stop at Urquhart Castle so you can skip the queues!

 Pay Respects to Roderick Mackenzie